branchard/jokes/README.md

 # jokes
-A website made with express
+A website about "your mom jokes" made with express